Ultra-Short rPPG Estimation via Periodicity Guidance and Signal Reconstruction: Proposed Method

 where the weight $ w_{\mathbf{s}_t}$ is determined in terms of the entropy $\text{H}(\mathbf{z} _{\mathbf{s}_t})=-\sum\nolimits_{i=a}^b {\mathbf{z}_{\mathbf{s}_t}^i}\log(\mathbf{z}_{\mathbf{s}_t}^i)$ of $\mathbf{s}_t$ by,

 and $W =\{\text{H}(\mathbf{z} _{\mathbf{s}_t})\}$ represents the set of weights derived from the entropy estimates of the PSDs for each ground truth rPPG signal $\mathbf{s}_{t}$.

-\paragraph{Periodic characteristic of rPPG signals}
+\subsubsection{Periodic characteristic of rPPG signals}

 Nevertheless, while the weighted spectral-based cross entropy loss $\mathcal{L}_{wce}$ helps mitigate the impact of imprecise PSDs, this loss alone does not guarantee that the estimated rPPG signals $\bar{\mathbf{s}}_t$ maintain the same periodicity as the 10-second ground truth rPPG signals $\mathbf{s}_{10}$.
 To address this issue, we build on the observation from \cite{sun2022contrast} that rPPG signals of different durations within the same video should exhibit the same periodicity and frequency.
-Based on this assumption, we further constrain the rPPG model by enforcing consistent rPPG periodicity across video clips of varying durations.

-To justify the consistency of rPPG periodicity across video clips of varying durations, we present an example in Figure~\ref{fig:observation} to show the running correlation $\mathbf{m}[\tau]$ between a 2-second rPPG signal $\mathbf{s}_{2}$ and its corresponding 10-second ground truth rPPG signal $\mathbf{s}_{10}$).
-As shown in Figure~\ref{fig:observation} (b), the high maximum running correlation indicates that rPPG signals of different durations from the same video indeed exhibit the same periodicity characteristics.